Legal guide for company directors and CEOs in Austria

 13. What potential liabilities can a director incur?

-A director is fully liable to the company, but not to shareholders, business partners of the company or the company's creditors (for exceptions, see below), for a wilful or negligent breach of duty.
+A director is primarily fully liable to the company, but not to shareholders, business partners of the company or the company's creditors (for exceptions, see below), for a wilful or negligent breach of duty.
 In the case of wilful or negligent breach of duty by two or more directors, they are jointly and severally liable.
 If the director adhered to the business judgement rule, he/she may not be held liable for damages resulting from his/her discretionary business decisions.
 The duty of care of directors is an objective one, which is judged on the basis of the measure of a prudent businessman (ordentlicher Geschäftsmann).
 Therefore, directors may also be liable if they lack the skills necessary to fulfil the directors' duties and cause damage to the company.
 A director also acts negligently if he/she does not exercise his/her function as a director and remains inactive.

 Directors may also be liable for damages resulting from repayment of capital contributions if they caused such damage wilfully or negligently.
 Also, supervisory board members may be liable for such damages if they wilfully or negligently violated their supervisory duties with regard to the prohibited transaction.

-In exceptional cases, the director may be held liable also directly vis-à-vis creditors of the company if he/she violates a legal provision that aims to protect creditors, e.g. in the event of insolvency of the company or a failure to file for insolvency proceedings in a timely manner due to wilful misconduct or negligence.
-Wilful or negligent infringement to creditors' interests or failure to file for insolvency proceedings on time may constitute a criminal offence.
+In exceptional cases, however, the director may also be held liable directly vis-à-vis creditors of the company if he/she violates a legal provision that aims to protect creditors, e.g. in the event of insolvency of the company or a failure to file for insolvency proceedings in a timely manner due to wilful misconduct or negligence.
+Wilful or negligent infringement to creditors’ interests or failure to file for insolvency proceedings on time may constitute a criminal offence.

 In cases of wilful or negligent default in paying taxes or social security contributions, a director may be personally liable to the tax authorities for amounts outstanding or may even be committing a criminal offence.
 A director may also be criminally liable for wilfully incorrect statements, including financial statements, statements to shareholders or the supervisory board or filings with the Commercial Register.